What are the signs of mites or lice and how do I treat my birds if they have an infestation?Back to blog

 But why use pesticides if you don't have to?
 Do consider one of the great NON-pesticide treatments.
 One spray uses essential oils to kill the parasites, and another spray uses a special type of salt used as a food additive to kill the parasites.

-For a non-chemical dust, diatomaceous earth can help prevent and treat some types of mites and lice, however it works slowly by drying the bugs out.
+For a non-chemical dust, diatomaceous earth and First Saturday Lime can help prevent and treat some types of mites and lice, however it works slowly by drying the bugs out.
 We do recommend using a few handfuls of DE in your birds' dusting areas to help prevent infestations from taking hold in the first place.